-- 2. (a) Experts (other than officials coming within the scope of Article VI) serving on committees of, or performing missions for, the Organization shall be accorded the following privileges and immunities so far as is necessary for the effective exercise of their functions, including the time spent on journeys in connection with service on such committees or missions: - (i) Immunity from personal arrest or seizure of their personal baggage;
+- 2. (a) Experts (other than officials coming within the scope of Article VI) serving on committees of, or performing missions for, the Organization shall be accorded the following privileges and 15 immunities so far as is necessary for the effective exercise of their functions, including the time spent on journeys in connection with service on such committees or missions: - (i) Immunity from personal arrest or seizure of their personal baggage;

-- (ii) In respect of words spoken or written or acts done by them in performance of their official functions, immunity from legal process of every kind, such immunity to continue notwithstanding that the persons concerned are no longer serving on committees of, or employed on missions for, the Organization; - (iii) The same facilities in respect of currency and exchange restrictions and in respect of their personal baggage as are accorded to officials of foreign governments on temporary official missions; - (iv) Inviolability of their papers and documents relating to the work on which they are engaged for the Organization; - (v) The right to use codes and to receive documents and correspondence by courier or in sealed bags for their communications with the Inter-Governmental Maritime 35 Consultative Organization.
+- (ii) In respect of words spoken or written or acts done by them in performance of their official functions, immunity from legal process of every kind, such immunity to continue notwithstanding that the persons concerned are no longer serving on committees of, or employed on 25 missions for, the Organization; - (iii) The same facilities in respect of currency and exchange restrictions and in respect of their personal baggage as are accorded to officials of foreign governments on temporary official missions; (iv) Invisibility of their repairs and documents solution to the - (iv) Inviolability of their papers and documents relating to the work on which they are engaged for the Organization; - (v) The right to use codes and to receive documents and correspondence by courier or in sealed bags for their communications with the Inter-Governmental Maritime 35 Consultative Organization.